aibtcdev/aibtcdev-contracts/docs/smart-contract-test-plan.md

-send() succeeds if called by any user with isFromDao false send() fails if called by any user with isFromDao true send() succeeds if called by a DAO proposal
+send() succeeds if called by any user with isFromDao false send() fails if called by any user with isFromDao true send() succeeds if called by a DAO proposal with isFromDao true

 ### aibtc-ext005-payments